mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/high-performance-processor-architecture.typ

 The status of registers in the PRF can be used or unused, and the value within the register can be ready or not ready.
 If two instructions $a$ and $b$ write to the same architectural register, they each receive a physical register to write to instead.
 The physical register destination of $a$ can be _released_ (set to unused) when no more instructions between $a$ and $b$ depend on the result from $a$.
-Obviously, no instructions after $b$ can depend on the result of $a$ as $b$ overwrites the value in the architectural register.
+Intuitively, no instructions after $b$ can depend on the result of $a$ as $b$ overwrites the value in the architectural register.

 The PRF must be at least as large as the ARF plus one to ensure the entire architectural state can be tracked at any time and that there is at least one unused physical register to map an incoming architectural register to.
 Often, the PRF is several times larger than the ARF, depending on how many instructions can be tracked at once.